Andre-Williams22/LLM-Adversarial-Prompt-Detector/README.md

 # LLM Adversarial Prompt Detector

-A compact, production-ready input-side filter that screens prompts for jailbreaks and prompt injection before they reach a language model.
+A compact, AI Control production-ready project with input filters that screen prompts for jailbreaks and prompt injection before they reach a language model.
 Decisions are versioned and test-enforced so blocked prompts are reproducible and auditable.